sparkbox/sparkle/docs.md

 ## File Structure

-Avoid modifying Sparkles’s core files.
+Avoid modifying Sparkle’s core files.
 You will create your own Sass stylesheet that imports Sparkle so you can modify, overwrite, or extend it.
 Once Sparkle is installed your file structure should look something like this:

 ```
 your-project/